-Along with the chain stores of the world popular brands, Finland is famous for the manufacturing of high-quality winter clothes and shoes, ski gear, home textile, and accessories.
+Along with the chain stores of the world’s popular brands, Finland is famous for the manufacturing of high-quality winter clothes and shoes, ski gear, home textile, and accessories.

-The prices, as well as the quality of the clothes, is high but it is worth buying.
+The prices, as well as the quality of the clothes, are high but it is worth buying.